 Corners of walls are rarely perfectly square.
-When you reach a corner with your wallpapering you should cut the strip of wallpaper the width required to reach the corner plus 1″ (25mm).
+When you reach a corner, cut the strip of wallpaper the required width to reach the corner plus 1″ (25mm).

 This will allow the wallpaper to just go around the corner by 1″ (25mm).

-If this 1″ (25mm) section of wallpaper won’t stick flat on the wall, then simply make cuts in it so it can overlap itself and stick flat.
+If this 1″ (25mm) section of wallpaper won’t stick flat on the wall, make little cuts so it overlaps itself.

-Using your tape measure, measure out from the corner the width of your soaked wallpaper plus 1/2″ (12mm).
+Using a tape measure, measure out from the corner the width of the soaked wallpaper plus 1/2″ (12mm).

-Mark this measurement on the wall in pencil, then using your plumb line hanging in line with the pencil mark, mark a vertical guide line down the wall.
+Mark this measurement on the wall in pencil.
+Using your plumb line hanging in line with the pencil mark, mark a vertical guide line down the wall.

-Hang the next strip of wallpaper from the corner covering any cuts you had to make in the previous strip whilst making sure the other edge of the strip of wallpaper is inline with your plumb line so when you continue wallpapering each strip will be hanging perfectly vertical.
+Hang the next strip of wallpaper from the corner covering any cuts you had to make in the previous strip.
+Make sure the other edge of the strip of wallpaper is inline with your plumb line.
+When you continue wallpapering, each strip will be hanging perfectly vertical.

-Using your wallpaper brush, remove any trapped air bubbles and trim off the excess wallpaper from the top and bottom of the strip of wallpaper.
+Using your wallpaper brush, remove any trapped air bubbles.
+Then trim the excess wallpaper from the top and bottom.

 How to wallpaper around windows and inside reveals

 Wallpapering around a window and the reveals can be a great way to test your patience.
-Sometimes it’s straightforward, whilst other times, depending on the condition of the walls and quality of the wallpaper, it’s testing to say the least.
+Sometimes it’s straightforward, whilst other times, depending on the condition of the walls and quality of the wallpaper, it’s not.

-The method described below is the one I have used in the past and I have been generally happy with the finished results.
+The method described below is the one I have used in the past.
+Generally, I’m happy with the results.

-Extra care has to be taken when wallpapering around windows and reveals as the wallpaper can tear more easily because as the cuts take time to do, the wallpaper has more time to soak.
+Take extra care when wallpapering around windows and reveals.
+The wallpaper easily tear because as the cuts take time to do, the wallpaper has more time to soak.